 Revisiting some of his favorite songs with new and old friends highlights Goluban’s many talents and confirms his mantra of “think globally – act locally.”

 Rick J Bowen

-Performing solo/duo and with a band, Goluban has played in the U.S. and across many European countries at festivals and events such as the Notodden Blues Festival (Norway), Amal’s Blues Festival (Sweden), Blues sur Seine (France) and International Blues Challenge (USA).
+Performing solo/duo and with a band, Goluban has played in the U.S. and across many European countries at festivals and events such as the Notodden Blues Festival (Norway), Amal’s Blues Festival (Sweden), Blues sur Seine (France), Kuhstall Tanna (Germany) and the International Blues Challenge (USA).

-Looking back at his discography reveals delta, country & Chicago blues, zydeco, rock ‘n’ roll and world music.
-He’s been recording his music in a wide span from raw delta duo sound to the full instrumental arrangement with 20 musicians playing one song.
+Investigating his discography reveals delta, country & Chicago blues, zydeco, rock ‘n’ roll and world music.
+Tomislav has been recording his music in different formats as well, from raw delta duo sound to the full instrumental arrangement with 20 musicians playing one song.

 Despite having difficulty finding information, Tomislav developed an educational blues music program, similar to Blues in the Schools’ programs in the US.
 The program’s aim is to inform the children of basic terms in the world of harmonica and blues.
 This fun and educational program is called “The Harmonica in Blues” and is presented to the pupils of elementary and high schools all over Croatia.